yashg0808/DSA/README.md

-## This repo is to keep track of some important topics in my dsa prep journey.
+## This repo is to keep track of some important topics in my dsa journey.

 ## My go to repo to get back to where i left off.